cube-drone/rt0/players-guide/src/gm/adversaries.md

 ## Common

+### Training Attack Robot
+_Beep boop, let's mess things up.
+Borp._

+HP: 15

+* Swords: Move 1 Zone, Deal 6 Damage
+* Wands: Move 1 Zone, Deal 3 Damage
+* Pentacles: Regain 2 HP
+* Cups: Gain 5 Shields.
+* Major: (Immediately) Draw a card and play it face-down.
+That is the new Intent.

 ### Laborer
+_Punk kid._

 HP: 20

-* Swords: Move 1 Zone, Deal 6 damage
+* Swords: Move 1 Zone, Deal 8 damage.
+Union: Once one laborer takes this action in a turn, any other laborer using Swords will instead take a breather and regain 2 HP.
 * Wands: Move 1 Zone, Deal 4 damage, +1 damage for every other Adversary in the same Zone
 * Pentacles: Take a breather.
-Regain 2HP.
+Regain 2 HP.
 * Cups: 2 Shields, and give 2 Shields to every other Adversary in the same Zone
 * Major: (Immediately) Draw a card and play it face-down.
 That is the new Intent.